-No refund will be made once an arbitrator has been appointed (this includes one arbitrator or a three-arbitrator panel).
+No refund will be made once an arbitrator has been appointed (this includes one arbitrator on a three-arbitrator panel).
 No refunds will be granted on awarded cases.

-Note: The date of receipt of the demand for arbitration with the AAA will be used to calculate refunds of filing fees for both claims and counterclaims.
+Note: The date of receipt of the Demand for Arbitration with the AAA will be used to calculate refunds of filing fees for both claims and counterclaims.